- Announcements & Public Notices

 employment training or other services?

 The Community Development Block Grant Program funds a variety of public services for the Holyoke community.
-Please see the FY2012 Public Service Directory for additional information about available services.
+Please see the 2013 Public Services for additional information about available services.

 Choosing where you live is a right.
 Here are some excellent resources if you have questions about Fair Housing-